Research with undergraduates

 There's a lot of goldilocksing in building a successful research program with undergrads.
 On the one hand, you'll be responsible for a lot of high-level thinking: what big questions to pursue, which methods and theories, how to string together different projects into a coherent program, how your research fits into the larger conversations in the field, etc.

-On the other hand, you don't want to relegate them to washing the glassware.
+On the other hand, you don't want to relegate them to menial and boring tasks.
 Undergraduates thrive when they have enough structure to grow, and enough freedom to develop their own interests and ownership over their projects.

 In this advice article, I'll walk you through some ideas around how to manage a research group of predominately undergraduates.